 Our goal is simple: a wine label should not suggest the grapes come from Napa unless they really do.

 In 2000 the NVV successfully sponsored state legislation that requires any brand using the name Napa, or any of the names of appellations wholly contained within Napa County, to qualify at minimum for the Napa County appellation of origin.
 The regulation is a natural adjunct to the state law enacted in 1990 that requires Napa Valley to be used on the label in conjunction with any of the appellations wholly contained within Napa Valley.

 In late 2000, Bronco Wine Company filed a lawsuit challenging the new state law.
 The procedural rules in California provide that a party with a strong interest in a matter before the courts can intervene and become a party to the lawsuit.
 After the hard-won battle to get the legislation signed into law, the Napa Valley Vintners Board of Directors decided to intervene in the court case to allow it to take part in the defense of the statute.

 The case made its way through the California court system, with the State Supreme Court ultimately upholding the Napa Name Law in 2005.
 Bronco appealed that decision to the U.S. Supreme Court, which did not hear the case.
 The law was upheld, becoming a major victory not only for Napa Valley, but also for wine consumers.

 In response to infringements upon the Napa name internationally, the NVV has worked directly with governmental agencies from around the world to protect the Napa brand.
 Napa Valley was the first non-European Union product of any kind to receive Geographical Indication (GI) Protection in the EU in 2007.
 In 2012, the NVV was the first wine region in the world to receive GI status in mainland China.
-Other countries that have extended official name protection to Napa Valley include Australia, Brazil, Canada, India, New Zealand, Norway, Taiwan and Thailand.
+Other countries that have extended official name protection to Napa Valley include Australia, Brazil, Canada, India, New Zealand, Norway, Singapore, Taiwan and Thailand.